eman20102003/CodeAlpha_URLShortener/README.md

 # CodeAlpha - URL Shortener

-A simple URL Shortener application built as part of the **CodeAlpha Backend Development Internship**.
+A  URL Shortener application built as part of the **CodeAlpha Backend Development Internship**.

 ## Project Overview